-A bitter defeat for Theresa May, a glorious defeat for Jeremy Corbyn
+A bitter victory for Theresa May, a glorious defeat for Jeremy Corbyn

 Back in April when the General Election was called, my contribution to the discussion was that it proved that everything we thought we knew was wrong.
 Today, many commentators, campaigners and pollsters are even more wrong.
 I broke it down then to what it meant for a number of key players.
 I’ll return to them all, in the same order, as we absorb the results today.